-This is a long article on how to crowdfund your Indiegogo campaign and successfully raise funds, and it will take some time to read.
+This is a 5k-word article on how to run a successful Indiegogo campaign and raise funds, and it will take some time to read.

 But, that’s for a good reason; you’ll learn a lot about what to do to successfully crowdfund your project and bring it to life.